lsmsgeneva/MsRadaR/README.md

 # Finish writting the PDF document
 dev.off()
 ```
+## Dependencies
+R-Packages used within this project are acknowleged and releated modifications documented within the [citations](CITATIONS.md) file.

+## How to Cite this Projekt
+Detailed information on how to cite this project is availabe in the [ciation](Citation.cff) file.

 ## License
-This project is licensed under the GPL-3 License.
+This project is licensed under the [GPL-3 License](LICENSE.md).